 The shell has special access to a directory that is usually the personal name space of some user.
 User’s are typically programmers.
 The directory is merely an efficient mutable map from strings to capabilities.
 The Keykos record collection serves as a directory.
+Command line syntax includes simple notation including slashes to navigate thru directories of directories.
 The shell is intermittently attached to a terminal via communication and authentication systems.
 The shell persists with state when no terminal is attached.
 The shell obeys commands from the terminal effectively giving the person at the terminal all of the authority conveyed by the capabilities in the directory to which the shell has special access.

 This is very much like the Unix shell except that a Unix shell conveys the authority associated with user and group IDs that are part of the process in which the shell runs.
 Access to the Unix user’s directory is part of this authority.